Alocasia are beautiful, unique plants that add a touch of the tropics to any home. But these plants are not always easy to care for.

 However, you must ensure that the light is not too close to the plant, which can cause the leaves to burn.

-While Alocasias need bright indirect light to thrive, too much light can be just as harmful as insufficient light.
+While Alocasias need bright indirect light to thrive, too much sunlight can be as harmful as insufficient light.

-If an Alocasia gets too much direct sunlight, the plant will start to scorch.
+If an Alocasia gets too much direct sunlight, the plant will scorch.

-Alocasia sunburns are characterized by brown or yellow patches on the leaves.
+Alocasia sunburn manifests as brown or yellow patches on the foliage.

 If the sunburn is severe, it can kill the plant.

-There are a few signs that will tell you if your Alocasia is getting too much light:
+There are a few signs that will tell you if your Alocasia is getting too much sunlight:

 If you notice any of these signs, your Alocasia is getting too much light and needs to be moved to a shadier location.